Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Conclusion

-In conclusion, we present a data-augmented deep learning approach for classifying quantum entanglement structures in CV multipartite systems using feasible homodyne measurement statistics.
-This procedure involves the careful training of a convolutional neural network, where the network is fed with diverse synthetic datasets generated through the QDA method, rooted in fundamental physical principles.
-The QDA method can be adopted to more multipartite scenarios by leveraging the invariance of target quantum properties under specific operations, which are analogous to the concept of free operations in quantum resource theory.
-This suggests that insights from quantum resource theory could potentially guide the further development of QDA strategies.
-With the support of QDA method, the neural network not only captures the underlying entanglement features but also becomes a powerful tool for practical quantum information processing tasks, even when data acquisition cost is exorbitant.
+In conclusion, we present a data-augmented deep learning approach for classifying quantum entanglement structures of general multipartite CV states with both finite and infinite stellar ranks, using only feasible homodyne measurement data.
+This procedure involves training a convolutional neural network, where the network is fed with diverse synthetic datasets generated through the QDA method, rooted in fundamental physical principles.
+While the present work focuses on the classification of partition‑based entanglement structures, our framework is inherently extensible to finer‑grained discrimination of distinct entanglement types within a given partition.
+By transitioning from a permutation-invariant mapping to a permutation-equivariant one, the network can effectively distinguish between specific configurations, such as different bipartite splits within the biseparable class (Supplementary III.E).

+More broadly, this strategy can be generalized to other complex multipartite scenarios by exploiting the invariance of target quantum properties under specific operations, a concept analogous to ``free operations" in quantum resource theory.
+Such guidance from resource theory could inform the development of QDA strategies.
+Future work may fruitfully explore hybrid designs that incorporate this resource invariance, particularly in conjunction with recently developed equivariant neural network architectures~\cite{PRXQuantum.5.020328,PhysRevA.109.022405}.
+Critically, QDA-enhanced networks not only capture underlying entanglement features but also serve as practically valuable tools for quantum information processing tasks.